EMERGING ISSUES | AVIAN INFLUENZA | EVENTS | CONTACT

 Over half of LGBTQ+ workers hear jokes related to their identity at work.
 Speak up when you hear these hurtful or stigmatizing comments, even if they are meant to be jokes.
 This can help create a workplace that is kind and respectful.

-It is important to health and safety to support LGBTQ+ farmers every month of the year, not just during Pride.
+Supporting LGBTQ+ farmers every month of the year, not just during Pride, is important to health and safety.
 We hope you’ll join us in cultivating communities and workplaces that honor and celebrate each and every farmer.